-Why Thermoplastic Peek is the Industry Leader
+Why Thermoplastic PEEK is the Industry Leader

 PEEK is the common name for Polyetheretherketone and refers to a semi-crystalline organic polymer.
 This type of thermoplastic is highly stable which makes it far superior to many other materials, when used in industries.
-PEEK is a member of the Polyaryletherketone polymer group and its unique combination of properties means that is it prevalent in the aerospace, food and pharmaceutical industries, amongst others.
+PEEK is a member of the Polyaryletherketone polymer group and its unique combination of properties means that it is prevalent in the aerospace, food and pharmaceutical industries, amongst others.
 The chemical resistance properties of thermoplastic PEEK are especially useful where combustion and thermal performance is involved in the operational process.

 Properties of PEEK